 Honors students are expected to make satisfactory progress within the honors curriculum.
 Honors students can expect yearly status reports from the honors college, but it is ultimately the responsibility of the student to ensure that honors academic requirements are maintained.

 Students must successfully complete a minimum of one honors course every academic year until 18 hours of honors credit are earned.
 Requests for a waiver of this requirement can be made in writing to the Dean of the Honors College.
-In addition, students are required to meet GPA requirements at the end of each academic year as noted below.
+In addition, students are required to meet GPA requirements at the end of each year of membership in the Honors College as noted below.

 - First Year: 3.0